 Copyright info

-Les Misérables by Victor Hugo is only thought to be free of copyright restrictions in the United States.
-It may still be under copyright in other countries.
-If you’re not located in the United States, you must check your local laws to verify that the contents of this ebook are free of copyright restrictions in the country you’re located in before downloading Les Misérables in PDF or ePub.
+Les Misérables by Victor Hugo is believed to be out of copyright restrictions only in the United States.
+It may still be copyrighted in other countries.
+If you are not located in the United States, you must check your local laws to make sure that the contents of this eBook are free from copyright restrictions in the country where you are located in before downloading Les Misérables in PDF or ePub.

 Share this book